Ostrale/BLOSSOM-ADDON/README.md

 ## Introduction

-As (nom) told you, digital devices create more pollution than we imagine:
+Digital devices create more pollution than we imagine:

 In fact, during all its lifespan digital objects pollute, and these devices create 4 times more CO2 than the whole of France.